 ROC organizes restaurant worker members, academics, and other allies to conduct the most comprehensive industry analyses ever conducted on the United States restaurant industry.
 This participatory research serves as the basis for our worker-led local, state, and federal policy advocacy.

-Research: Early on in our fight for improving working conditions for research workers, we became aware of the lack of research on restaurant workers and issues that affect them.
+Research: Early on in our fight for improving working conditions for restaurant workers, we became aware of the lack of research on restaurant workers and issues that affect them.
 We began by producing the first-ever comprehensive restaurant industry studies in our affiliate locations- the Behind the Kitchen Door reports in New York City, Chicago, Detroit, Miami, New Orleans, Maine, Washington, DC, and Los Angeles.
 Across the country our data has found that there are two roads to profitability: the “high road” and the “low road”.

 - High road restaurants are the source of the best jobs in the industry those that provide livable wages, access to health benefits, and advancement in the industry.